Variational Theory and Domain Decomposition for Nonlocal Problems: Nonlocal Spectral Equivalence

+The principle result of this section is Theorem \ref{thm:spec_equiv}, a condition number bound for the stiffness matrix arising from a finite element discretization of \eqref{eq:bilinearFormA}.
+We investigate the conditioning because it determines both the accuracy of the computed numerical solution, as well as the computational effort required by an iterative linear solver to produce the numerical solution.
+Quantifying the condition number bound is a necessary first step towards developing scalable preconditioners and optimal solvers for nonlocal models.

 In the local setting, the classical condition number estimates rely on a Poincar\'{e} inequality and an inverse inequality for the lower and upper bound, respectively.
 Similarly to the local case, we develop a nonlocal Poincar\'{e} inequality to be used in the lower bound.
-We prove a Poincar\'{e} inequality involving an explicit $\delta$-quantification, which is a more refined result than what is available in the literature~\cite{Andreu:2009:pLaplace}.
+We prove a nonlocal Poincar\'{e} inequality which is used to establish the coercivity of the underlying bilinear form.
+However, for condition number analysis, one needs a more refined Poincar\'{e} inequality which involves an explicit $\delta$-quantification.
+Such refined inequality requires substantially more involved analysis, which has been accomplished by the first author in the companion article \cite{Aksoylu:2010:NLBVP}.

 The $\delta$-quantification is an essential feature in the nonlocal setting because the lower bound turns out to be dimension dependent, unlike in the local case.
 This dimensional dependence is induced by the neighborhood $\mathcal{H}_x$ (see \eqref{defn:horizon}), which is $d$-dimensional in the nonlocal setting but zero-dimensional (a point) in the local setting.
 Dimension dependence in the Poincar\'{e} inequality is captured by $\delta^m$ (see \S\ref{sec:NonlocalPoincare}) where the power $m$ exhibits a dimensional dependence (i.e., $m=m(d)$).

 For the upper bound, we prove a direct estimate instead of an inverse inequality.
-Neither the upper bound estimate nor the Poincar\'{e} requires discretization.
+Neither the upper bound estimate nor the Poincar\'{e} inequality requires discrete spaces.
 Hence, our estimate is valid in infinite dimensional function spaces, a stronger result than that for the local setting.

-Furthermore, as in the classical condition number analysis, the dependence on the kernel function $\bdC$ is absorbed into the following constants:

-Therefore, we reduce the analysis to the \emph{canonical} kernel function $\chi_\delta(\bdx,\bdxp)$ whose only role is the representation of the neighborhood in \eqref{defn:horizon} by a characteristic function.
+We investigate the effect of the horizon size $\delta$ on the conditioning of the underlying operators.
+Therefore, we reduce the analysis to the case $\bdC(\bdx,\bdxp) = \chi_\delta(\bdx - \bdxp)$ where $\chi_\delta(\bdx - \bdxp)$ denotes the \emph{canonical} kernel function whose only role is the representation of the neighborhood in \eqref{defn:horizon} by a characteristic function.
 Namely,